testmycode/tmc-server/Installation.md

 > Note: You do not need to copy the entire file.
 Settings not in `site.yml` will be looked up from `site.defaults.yml`.
 :exclamation: For development environment you can run command `cp config/site.dev.yml config/site.yml`

-Initialize the database with `bin/rake db:create db:schema:load`
+Initialize the database with `bin/rake db:create db:migrate`
 Note: run `bin/rake db:seed` to initialize admin account

 #### Install sandbox dependencies